RobotecAI/ROSCon2023Demo/README.md

 ### The project includes
 - **Scenery** initially created using a [Warehouse project template](https://www.docs.o3de.org/docs/user-guide/interactivity/robotics/project-configuration/#ros-2-project-templates), but many new models have been added.
 - **Robotic Arms** imported using [URDF description](https://github.com/UniversalRobots/Universal_Robots_ROS2_Description) provided by Universal Robotics for their UR20 collaborative robot.
-The prefabs are available in a separate gem.
+The prefabs are available in a separate Gem.
 - **AMRs** instantiated prefabs of OTTO600 and OTTO1500 robots from [OTTO Motors](https://ottomotors.com/).
 - **Boxes** that are transported using conveyor belts from [Warehouse Automation Gem](https://github.com/o3de/o3de-extras/tree/development/Gems/WarehouseAutomation) and palletized.